bucs110a0spring22/ch2-lab-AlexDoesCS/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+Part A of the code is just a calculator that prints out the cost per week and cost per class depending on the amount of classes you're taking.
+Part B on the other hand is just a generated random list of objects from a 5 word list.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 0

-Grace days remaining: < # >/5
+Grace days remaining: 5/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ Everything was fine.

 ## REFERENCES:
- < List any outside resources used >
+ None.

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ No.